aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

 Friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
-This file contains only examples of SyntaxError.
+This file contains only examples of SyntaxError and its sub-classes.
 Ideally, an example of each case handled by friendly-traceback should be included here.